surface-ui/surface/README.md

   * `:if` - Conditionally render a tag (or component).
 The code will be rendered if the expression is evaluated to a truthy value.

+  * `:show` - Conditionally shows/hides an HTML tag, keeping the rendered alement in the DOM even when the value is `false`.

   * `:bindings` - Defines the name of the variables (bindings) in the current scope that represent the values passed internally by the component when calling the `@content` function.